webpro/dyson/README.md

     dyson [dir]

-To expose the services configured in `[dir]` at `http://localhost:3000`.
+This starts the services configured in `[dir]` at `http://localhost:3000`.

 ### Note

 Your configuration files are just regular Node modules.
-Dyson is installed globally as a server; when started it reads those modules local to your project.
+Dyson is installed globally as a server; when started it reads those configuration modules local to your project.
-So if you need any module in e.g. your configuration templates, then you should add them to your project (`package.json`), and `require()` them in configuration files (like in the first example above).
+So if you need any module in your configuration, then you should add them to your project (`package.json`), and `require()` them in configuration files (e.g. [dyson-generators](#fake-data-generators)).

 ## Development & run tests